Eastern Grey Kangaroo

 The kangaroo is recognised all over the world as an Australian icon.

 Looking like a cross between a big bunny rabbit and a furry deer, the eastern grey is one of three species of kangaroo, and the one most likely to be seen close to the east coast.

 Here at Billabong Sanctuary we have several of these gentle animals in Kangaroo Corral.
 Grab a bagful of feed from the Shop, come on in, and you could soon have a friendly roo eating out of your hand.
-If you are lucky, baby joey might peek out of mama’s pouch for a nibble as well.
+If you are lucky, a baby joey might peek out of mama’s pouch for a nibble as well.

 Kangaroos belong to the family Macropodidae, a group of marsupial mammals with huge hind feet.
 They range in size from tiny wallabies to enormous kangaroos, all with the same general body form.